ynput/ayon-documentation/website/docs/artist_publish.md

 ### Assembly

-A subset created by combining two or more smaller subsets into a composed bigger asset.
+A product created by combining two or more smaller products into a composed bigger asset.
 A good example would be a restaurant table asset with the cutlery and chairs included, that will eventually be loaded into a restaurant Set.
-Instead of loading each individual fork and knife for each table in the restaurant, we can first prepare `assemblyRestaurantTable` subset which will contain the table itself, with cutlery, flowers, plates and chairs nicely arranged.
+Instead of loading each individual fork and knife for each table in the restaurant, we can first prepare `assemblyRestaurantTable` product which will contain the table itself, with cutlery, flowers, plates and chairs nicely arranged.

 This table can then be loaded multiple times into the restaurant for easier scene management and updates.

-Extracted assembly doesn't contain any geometry directly, but rather information about all the individual subsets that are inside the assembly, their version and transformations.
+Extracted assembly doesn't contain any geometry directly, but rather information about all the individual products that are inside the assembly, their version and transformations.
 On top of that and alembic is exported which only holds any extra transforms and groups that are needed to fully re-create the original assembled scene.

 Assembly ca also be used as a sort of collection of elements that are often used together in the shots.
 For example if we're set dressing lot's of forest shots, it would make sense to make and assembly of all the forest elements for scattering so we don't have to load them individually into each shot.

-Example Subsets:
+Example products:
 `assemblyTable`, `assemblyForestElements`, `assemblyRoof`

 Example Representations: